 The Centers for Disease Control and Prevention recommend that HIV-1 infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV-1.
 Studies in rats have demonstrated that lopinavir is secreted in milk.
 It is not known whether lopinavir is secreted in human milk.
 Because of both the potential for HIV-1 transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are receiving KALETRA.

 The safety, efficacy, and pharmacokinetic profiles of KALETRA in pediatric patients below the age of 14 days have not been established.
-KALETRA once daily has not been evaluated in pediatric patients.
+KALETRA should not be administered once daily in pediatric patients.
 The KALETRA Oral Solution full prescribing information should be consulted for information for young children who cannot swallow KALETRA Capsules.

 Safety and efficacy in pediatric patients 6 months of age and older was demonstrated in a clinical trial in 100 patients.
 The clinical trial was an open-label, multicenter trial evaluating the pharmacokinetic profile, tolerability, safety, and efficacy of KALETRA oral solution containing lopinavir 80 mg per mL and ritonavir 20 mg per mL in 100 antiretroviral na´ve and experienced pediatric patients ages 6 months to 12 years.
 Dose selection for patients 6 months to 12 years of age was based on the following results.
 The 230/57.5 mg per m² oral solution twice daily regimen without nevirapine and the 300/75 mg per m² oral solution twice daily regimen with nevirapine provided lopinavir plasma concentrations similar to those obtained in adult patients receiving the 400/100 mg twice daily regimen (without nevirapine) [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].